rpgking117/Holo-Wind-Windows/README.md

 **Morrowind.
 On your Pip-Boy.
 For real.**

 Holo-Wind streams The Elder Scrolls III: Morrowind live into the Fallout 4 Pip-Boy screen using a custom-modified build of OpenMW 0.50 — bridged directly into the game engine via shared memory and a dedicated F4SE plugin.
-Insert the Morrowind Holotape, open your Pip-Boy, and Vvardenfell appears on your wrist.
+Insert the Morrowind Holotape, open your Pip-Boy, and the rest is up to you..

-No emulation.
-No video. **Live engine output.**

 ---